 pv.yamlusing the sample configuration below.
 This provisions a path on the host machine as a PersistentVolume named pv001.

 apiVersion: v1 kind: PersistentVolume metadata: name: pv0001 spec: accessModes: - ReadWriteOnce capacity: storage: 2Mi hostPath: path: /data/pv0001/

 /data/pv0001and storage capacity is limited to 2MB.
 For example, when using OpenShift CDK it will provision the directory

 /data/pv0001from the virtual machine hosting the OpenShift Cluster.

 oc create -f pv.yaml

-To verify the creation of PersistentVolume, use the following command, which will list all the PersistentVolumes configured in your OpenShift cluster:
+Verify the creation of PersistentVolume.
+This will list all the PersistentVolumes configured in your OpenShift cluster:

 oc get pv